leeper/leeper.github.io/index.md

 layout: home
 title: Thomas J. Leeper
 comments: false
-description: Thomas J. Leeper, PhD, is an Associate Professor in Political Behaviour in the Department of Government at the London School of Economics and Political Science.
-His research focuses on how political attitudes reflect an interaction between the broader information environment and citizens' individual-level traits, psychology, and behavior.
+description: Thomas J. Leeper, PhD, is a data scientist and R hacker specializing in experimental, survey, and computational methods.
+His substantive research has focused on how political opinions reflect an interaction between the broader information environment and citizens' individual-level traits, psychology, and behavior.
 ---